 Your doctor will give you special instructions on what to do before the test.
 Generally, you should not eat or drink anything for six to eight hours before the test.
 Be sure to tell your doctor about any medicines you are currently taking, including over-the-counter medicines, vitamins and herbs.
 Don’t stop taking your medications until your doctor tells you to.
 You’ll need to have someone drive you to the hospital and take you home.
 If you normally wear a hearing aid, wear it during the procedure.
 If you wear glasses, bring them with you to the appointment.

 What to Expect with Heart Rhythm Tests at UPMC Susquehanna

-A electrophysiology study, or heart rhythm test, will be performed in a Susquehanna Health hospital and may take anywhere from one to four hours.
+A electrophysiology study, or heart rhythm test, will be performed in a UPMC Susquehanna hospital and may take anywhere from one to four hours.
 During the test, a nurse will place an IV (intravenous line) into your arm, allowing a sedative to enter your bloodstream and help you relax.
 You’ll be awake during the test so you can follow instructions.

 Your nurse will clean and shave the area where your doctor will be working (usually in the groin, arm or neck).
 You’ll be given a local anesthetic to numb the area where the needle will be inserted.
 A small tube will then be inserted into your artery or vein.
 Your doctor will guide several catheters into your blood vessel and toward your heart.

 Small electrical pulses will be sent through the catheters to make your heart beat at different speeds.
 The electrical signals produced by your heart will be picked up by the catheters and recorded (called cardiac mapping).
 This will allow your doctor to see where arrhythmias are coming from.
 Once the test is complete, the catheters and IV line will be removed and your nurse will bandage the needle site.